Curb Appeal Tips that will get Buyers in the Door

 There's just something about dirty or broken windows that make a house look so forlorn.

-• Broken or cracked window panes should be replaced, of course.
-Window trim in need of painting should be touched up or completely repainted.
+- Broken or cracked window panes should be replaced, of course.
+Touch up the paint on window panes.

-• Remove any paint left on the window panes carefully with a razor.
+- Remove paint on window panes carefully with a razor.

 Paint your home exterior for the best curb appeal